• Skip to primary navigation

 ruby cascade round topiary on a chest next to pots.

-Topiaries are always so pretty.
-Often, they are somewhat like a bonsai where the plant is pruned to grow into a standard with the main trunk bare, and the branches and leaves are shaped into a ball.
+Topiary plants are always so pretty.
+Often, they are somewhat like a bonsai where the plants like boxwoods are pruned to grow into a standard with the main trunk bare and the branches and leaves shaped into a ball topiary.

 Ruby cascade plant and string of pearls hanging in the window.

-However, you can easily make a wire topiary by wrapping and training a vining plant onto a wire form.
+However, you can also make a wire topiary by wrapping and training real plants onto a wire form.
 Above is an image of my Peperomia, Ruby Cascade plant.
-It's growing well and the vines are getting very long so I thought it would be a good candidate for this DIY craft.
+It's growing well, and the vines are getting very long, so I thought it would be a good candidate for this DIY project.

 Newsletter Signup